alemtani/todolist/README.md

 # Todolist

 Todolist is a simple full-stack application written using the PERN stack.

+## Features

+- **Task Management**: Supports CRUD operations for managing tasks.
+  - Can define task name, due date (as a timestamp), and category.
+  - Can access tasks due today and upcoming tasks (includes overdue tasks).
-It supports CRUD operations for managing tasks (and task categories), authentication/authorization for accessing tasks, and Docker containerization for easy deployment and scalability.
+- **Categories Management**: Supports CRUD operations for managing task categories.
+  - Can assign tasks to different categories.
+- **Authentication + Authorization**: Supports authentication + authorization of user tasks using [JSON Web Tokens (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).

 ## Technologies
 - React